thrycyk/thrycyk/README.md

 A sample dashboard was created from the sales of imaginary products — Doohickeys, Gadgets, Gizmos, and Widgets.

-📌 Explore the dashboard here: [Metabase Public Dashboard](http://localhost:3000/public/dashboard/addd1f62-6cdc-436a-b55d-448059cff71f)
 📄 Supporting file:[Metabase Sample Dashboard PDF](reports/Metabase_Sample_Dashboard.pdf)
+📌 Public link not available because this project was run locally in Metabase.

 ## 📚 Study Notes